-The individual data are stored in a database common to all INSEE business surveys (Industry, Construction [i.e., Building/Public Works], Services, etc.), which contains:
+The individual data are stored in a database common to all business surveys.
+It contains:

-- information describing the enterprises, such as SIREN numbers, names, and addresses;
+- information describing the enterprises, such as SIREN numbers, names, and addresses; - structural data, such as sales, number of employees, the enterprise's NAF code, and the CPF codes for its products; - short-term data: responses to qualitative questions.

-- structural data, such as turnover, number of employees, the enterprise's NAF code;
+$^{^2}$ See Appendix 2 for the detailed tables of the main questions, along with the authorised responses and codes.

-- short-term data: responses to multiple-choice questions and investment figures.
+$^{^{3}}$ See Dutrech et al. (2002).